iFixit/iFixitAndroid/dozuki_customizations.md

 --------------

-All the activity:name attributes must be com.dozuki.ifixit, but the android:authority fields must be com.dozuki.sterling.
+All the activity:name attributes must be com.dozuki.ifixit, but the android:authority fields must be com.dozuki.{SITENAME}.
 It’s an unfortunate side effect of building multiple apps out of the same code base.
 We wrestled with this for a long time when we were first adding this feature.